 Michael Langlois pled guilty to second-degree murder and was sentenced on June 12, 1987, to 20 to 25 years in prison.
 Michael was paroled in June of 2000.
 He was released from parole on October 13, 2009.

 *Manuel Mancha also killed*

-Yesenia died from two gunshot wounds to her back by her husband, Chon Ascension Gonzales-Pena.
-Yesenia’s husband killed her and her brother and shot at another brother who was present in the home.
+Yensena died from two gunshot wounds to her back by her husband, Chon Ascension Gonzales-Pena.
+Yensena’s husband killed her and her brother and shot at another brother who was present in the home.

 Chon Ascension Gonzales-Pena has been in Wyoming custody since 2002.
 Gonzales was serving a 10-year sentence for drug trafficking in Colorado when he was extradited to Wyoming to stand trial in Park County for the two murders.
 He was convicted and sentenced for 1st Degree Murder and 2nd Degree Murder.
 He is currently residing at the